Pandiagonal bimagic and trimagic squares

 2120 |

 Is it possible to construct a pandiagonal bimagic square smaller than the order 32 used by Su Maoting?
 If you have some results on this problem, send me a message!
-I will be pleased to add your results in this page.
+I will be pleased to add your results to this page.

 In February-April 2009, Li Wen, China, constructed other normal pandiagonal bimagic squares of bigger orders: